List of Boston Colleges and Universities with Masters Programs

 1. Northeastern University

-Northeastern University charges graduate students a yearly tuition rate of $30,384, which makes it the least expensive of the compared graduate schools.
-An additional $258 in fees is charged on average as well, bringing the total to $30,642.
+Northeastern University charged graduate students an average yearly tuition rate of $30,384 in 2013, which makes it the least expensive of the compared graduate schools.
+An additional $258 in fees was charged on average as well, bringing the total to $30,642.

 2. Suffolk University

-Suffolk University ranks second in this category with a combined graduate tuition and fee rate of $32,020 per year on average; $40 of that figure is in fees.
+Suffolk University ranks second in this category with average graduate tuition and fees of $32,020 for 2013-2014; $40 of that figure is fees.

 3. Harvard University

-Harvard University, which is situated less than five miles from Boston in nearby Cambridge, takes the final spot among the three ranked schools.
-The private institution, on average, charges a graduate tuition of $38,888 annually.
-The yearly fees amount to about $958.
+Harvard University, which is situated less than five miles from Boston in nearby Cambridge, takes the final spot among the ranked schools.
+The private institution, on average, charged a graduate tuition of $38,888 for 2013.
+The fees were an additional $958.

 Many of the compared schools in this article are historical institutions that have a well-known reputation; however, it's wise to consider some hard facts when exploring education options.
-The three schools below have the highest graduation rates of the compared institutions, according to NCES data based on first-time students who began their postsecondary studies in the fall of 2007.
+The three schools below have the highest graduation rates of the compared institutions, according to NCES data based on first-time students who began their postsecondary studies in the fall of 2007 and completed their degree within 150% of the normal program time.
 Although these stats refer only to undergrads, they still offer some insight about what kind of education quality can be expected at the schools.

 1. Harvard University

-With a graduation rate of 97%, Harvard University earns the top spot among the ranked schools in this category.
-In addition, that same percentage of full-time students who began their bachelor's degree program in 2012 returned to the school in 2013 (NCES).
+With a graduation rate of 97% in 2013, Harvard University earns the top spot among the ranked schools in this category.
+In addition, 97% of full-time students who began a bachelor's degree program in 2012 returned to the school in 2013 (NCES).
 This is a solid indicator that students are satisfied with the education they're receiving at Harvard.

 2. Boston University